 These are the milestones described as imminent in official sources.
 None have confirmed dates except the KIMA conversion window.

-Mainnet launch · August to early September target
+Mainnet launch · August 1 objective

 KIMA-to-AERX conversion · open through August 1, 2026